trifectatechfoundation/teach-rs/slides/D-idiomatic-patterns.md

 # Typestate: when to use

 - If your problem is like a state machine
-- Ensure at compile time that no invalid operation is done
+- Ensure *at compile* time that no invalid operation is done

+---
+layout: statement
+---

+# 4. The Visitor pattern
+Separate objects from the algorithm

+---
+layout: default
+---

+# Visitor: introduction

 ---
 layout: default